 Employee Guide to Title IX

 Title IX, along with other federal laws, applies to employees in addition to students.
-If you, as an employee, experience discrimination on the basis of sex or gender, including sexual harassment, and would like to make a report, please contact UNA's Title IX Coordinator or file a report here.
+If you, as an employee, experience discrimination based on sex or gender, including sexual harassment, and would like to make a report, please contact UNA's Title IX Coordinator or file a report here.

 Listen --> Support --> Report